autonity/docs.autonity.org/reference/api/aut/index.md

 ```
 :::

 ##  balanceOf

-Returns the amount of unbonded Newton stake token held by an account.
+Returns the amount of unbonded Newton stake token held by an account (ERC-20).

-Using `aut` you can return the account balance for an ERC20 token contract account, e.g. a Liquid Newton account.
+You can return the account balance for an ERC20 token contract account using the `aut token` command group, which is for interacting with ERC-20 token contracts.
+For example, of a Liquid Newton account.

 ### Parameters